 Looking for a unique, exciting way to spend quality time with the whole family?
 An escape room game will challenge everyone to work together and create new memories in an action-packed environment.
-It’s loads of fun, and Chattanooga has some of the best escape experiences in the Southeast with a variety of rooms offered by different companies: Escape Experience (Southside), Escape Mission (Northshore), and Time to Escape (Riverfront/City Center), and All In Adventures Escape Rooms (Hamilton Place).
+It’s loads of fun, and Chattanooga has some of the best escape experiences in the Southeast with a variety of rooms offered by different companies: Escape Experience (Southside), Escape Mission (Northshore), and Time to Escape (Riverfront/City Center).

 Just 15 minutes from Downtown Chattanooga is a classic American amusement park loaded with fun for the whole family.
 Lake Winnepesaukah Amusement Park (open April-October) is the South's favorite amusement park and has added SOAKya water park (open memorial day weekend to labor day weekend).